linzjax/linzjax.github.io/about.md

 I took 13 years of dance lessons, and was a back-up dancer for drag shows in college.

-I'm an opensource/opendata junkie (thanks a lot [Sunlight Foundation](http://sunlightfoundation.com/)).
+I'm an open source/open data junkie (thanks a lot [Sunlight Foundation](http://sunlightfoundation.com/)).

 I love good bourbon ([Rock Town: I'm looking at you](https://www.rocktowndistillery.com/)).